Skip to content

 Wire snapshots globally in src/config/benchmark.ts the same way as the profiler.

-Every useCase() wraps its pipeline in measure() by default.
-You get a per-use-case latency and a benchmarkResult field on every execution snapshot without writing any timing code.
-The defaults are reasonable:
+Every useCase() wraps its handler in measure() by default — benchmark defaults to true.
+You get a per-use-case latency and a benchmarkResult field ({ latency, state }) on every execution snapshot without writing any timing code.

 import { useCase } from "@warlock.js/core";